Good Roads General Registration Form

 Participants are encouraged to bring the following:

-• An Internet-connected device (tablet, laptop, or smartphone) for participating in course polls using the Slido app
+- An Internet-connected device (tablet, laptop, or smartphone) for participating in course polls, using the Slido app.
+The polls can be accessed through the Slido app or a browser - no registration required.

 Evaluation Process